 Prefab fireplaces are made by companies like Heatilator, Superior, Majestic, FMI, Temco, Martin, and Marco.
 The firebox is made from metal, but usually the metal is covered by refractory panels.
 The panels are made of a ceramic fiber and look a little like brick but aren’t.
 A quick rap on the inside of your firebox will immediately show you what material it is made of: brick (masonry) or metal/ceramic (prefab).
 Prefab fireplaces often have a metal tag on the inside noting the brand and model.

 The type of firebox determines the type of door.
 Masonry fireplaces have overlap-fit doors; these doors sit entirely outside the firebox and overlap onto the surround.
 Prefab fireplaces have inset doors; these doors sit just inside the firebox and are flush with the surround.
 Doors like this have to fit your firebox exactly, which is why they are custom made.
 Prefab fireplaces require a precise fit for proper ventilation and to meet national safety codes.

 Can My Fireplace Have a Home Depot Fireplace Door?

 Now you know what type of fireplace you have.
 However, Home Depot’s advertising methods may still confuse you.

 Home Depot advertises prefab fireplace doors online.
 You’d expect to click this link and find doors for prefab fireplaces.
 However, the products listed are for masonry fireplaces only.
 Don’t be deceived!
 Home Depot sells masonry doors only.
 If you have a prefab fireplace, check out the custom door options here at Brick-Anew.
-If you need more info on prefab fireplace doors, scroll to the bottom of this page for a great article or watch the following video.
+If you need more info on prefab fireplace doors, watch the following video.